-On April 12, 2021 (the Effective Date), we entered into a funding agreement with NovaQuest Co-Investment Fund XVI, L.P.
+In April 2021, we entered into a funding agreement with NovaQuest Co-Investment Fund XVI, L.P.
 (NovaQuest and the NovaQuest Funding Agreement) and a funding agreement with BC Pinnacle Holdings, LP (Bain, the Bain Funding Agreement and, together with the NovaQuest Funding Agreement, the Funding Agreements), pursuant to which NovaQuest and Bain will provide funding to support our development of tavapadon for the treatment of Parkinson's disease.

-Under the terms of the Funding Agreements, we will receive up to \$62.5 million in funding from each of NovaQuest and Bain, for a combined total of up to \$125.0 million in funding (the Total Funding Commitment), of which approximately \$31.1 million (25% of the Total Funding Commitment, net of \$0.2 million of fees incurred by Bain and NovaQuest) was received in April 2021, \$37.5 million (30% of the Total Funding Commitment) was received in April 2022, and approximately \$31.3 million (25% of the Total Funding Commitment) are expected to be received on the second and third anniversaries of the Effective Date, respectively, subject to certain customary funding conditions.
+Under the terms of the Funding Agreements, we will receive up to \$62.5 million in funding from each of NovaQuest and Bain, for a combined total of up to \$125.0 million in funding (the Total Funding Commitment), of which approximately \$31.1 million (25% of the Total Funding Commitment, net of \$0.2 million of fees incurred by Bain and NovaQuest) was received in April 2021, \$37.5 million (30% of the Total Funding Commitment) was received in April 2022, \$31.3 million (25% of the Total Funding Commitment) was received in April 2023 and \$25.0 million (20% of the Total Funding Commitment) is expected to be received in April 2024, subject to certain customary funding conditions.

-In return, we agreed to pay to NovaQuest and Bain significant regulatory milestone, sales milestone and royalty payments upon approval of tavapadon by the FDA that collectively will not exceed \$531.3 million.
+In return, we agreed to pay NovaQuest and Bain significant regulatory milestone, sales milestone and royalty payments upon approval of tavapadon by the FDA that collectively will not exceed \$531.3 million.
 In addition, we have the option to satisfy our payment obligations to NovaQuest and Bain upon the earlier of FDA approval or May 1, 2025, by paying an amount equal to the Total Funding Commitment multiplied by an initial factor of 3.00x.
 This factor will increase ratably over time up to a maximum of 4.25x, less amounts previously paid to NovaQuest and Bain.